What Is a Dental Cleaning?

 - Removing stains

-If you would like to learn more about routine dental cleanings and how they help you maintain good oral health, we welcome your call or visit us today at Fisher Distinctive Dentistry in Port Orchard, Washington.
-Dr. Fisher and Dr. Bergevin look forward to helping you maintain a healthy smile!
+If you would like to learn more about routine dental cleanings and how they help you maintain good oral health, we welcome you to call 360-876-0445 or visit us today at Fisher Distinctive Dentistry in Port Orchard, Washington.
+Dr. Devin Fisher and Dr. Zachary Bergevin look forward to helping you maintain a healthy smile!

 It is very important to practice good dental care habits at home to make sure that your smile stays healthy.
-Taking care of your teeth and gums should include brushing your teeth at least three times every day, flossing at least once every day, and maintaining a balanced diet (avoiding foods with lots of sugar).
-We also encourage regular dental check-up and cleaning every six months.
+Taking care of your teeth and gums should include brushing your teeth at least three times every day, flossing at least once every day and maintaining a balanced diet (avoiding foods with lots of sugar).
+We also encourage regular dental check-ups and cleanings every six months.
 To help you better care for your teeth and gums, we have provided the following oral hygiene instructions for at-home dental care.

 - Place your toothbrush at a 45-degree angle to your gums.